ridhoafwani/gg-final-api/README.md

 ### Adding .env File to the Project

+> **Note**
+> No worries!
+I got you covered! 🌟 You can totally skip this step!
+I've already included my .env file to make things super smooth for the grader.
+You won't need to bother setting up a new database.
+Just dive right in and enjoy exploring the wonders of my Atlas database! 😎🚀

 To manage environment variables and sensitive configuration settings in your project, you can make use of a `.env` file.
 This file allows you to store key-value pairs, where each pair represents an environment variable.

----

-#### If you are GG grader, I already provide my .env file in LMS submission

----

 Follow the steps below to add a `.env` file to your project: